 General Course Requirements:

-- Workshop: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course, students must complete a compulsory safety induction.
+- Workshop: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in the fieldwork component of this course, students must complete a compulsory safety induction.

 Face to Face On Campus 2 hour(s) per Week for Full Term